 Aside from the opening list of complete books I had written or co-written, this page comprises journal issues and conference proceedings that I had edited, as well as book chapters and articles I had published.
-For your convenience, click on the following instead of scrolling down: Edited Volumes; Chapters in Anthologies; and Papers in Proceedings.
+For your convenience, click on the following instead of scrolling down: Edited Volumes; Chapters in Anthologies; Forewords & Intros; and Proceedings & Plenary Papers.

 Sine: 100+ Films That Celebrate Philippine Cinema (pre-revised title; with Jo-Ann Q. Maglipon).
 Mandaluyong City: Summit Media, 2023 (forthcoming).
 With article titled “Canon Fire!”